khan123-code/khan123-code/README.md

 ---

 ### 💫 About Me
-🎓 B.A.
-Graduate | 📊 Data Analytics Enthusiast | I'm an aspiring Data Analyst passionate about turning data into clear insights using Python, Excel, and visualization tools like Power BI.
+📊 Data Analytics Enthusiast | I'm an aspiring Data Analyst passionate about turning data into clear insights using Python, Excel, and visualization tools like Power BI.
 🌱 Currently learning **Machine Learning** and **AI**
 🚀 Building data projects using **Python, SQL, Power BI, Tableau**
 🎯 Goal: To become a skilled **Data Scientist** and solve real-world problems with data